 To practice his unique brand of scholarship, Cornel West moves in many worlds.
 As an academic, he teaches religion and directs the Afro-American studies program at Princeton University.
 As an author he has delved into subjects from liberation theology to postmodern architecture, from rap music to black politicians.
-As lay preacher, he can be found speaking to community groups and high school students and in the pulpits of various faiths.

 BILL MOYERS: [voice-over] Cornel West is a scholar who has never let the ivy grow around his tower.
 His life in the academy is busy.
 He teaches religion at Princeton University, and directs the program of Afro-American studies there.
 He’s also taught philosophy at Yale and at Union Theological Seminary.
 He’s an author, too.
 “Prophecy Deliverance” traces the roots of liberation theology in the Afro-American church.
 “The American Evasion of Philosophy” explores the democratic ideal in the works of intellectuals like John Dewey.
 But Cornel West moves in many worlds.
 He writes about everything from postmodern architecture and rap music to teenage suicide and black politicians.
 You will find him often speaking to community groups and to kids in public schools and, as a lay preacher, in the pulpits of various denominations.
 We caught up with him at New York’s historic Riverside Church.